Who is this Handbook for?

 Cyberattacks like these have significant consequences.
 Whether their aim is to take your money, harm you at the polls, disrupt your party operations, damage your reputation, or even steal information that can lead to psychological or physical harm to your members or staff, such threats need to be taken seriously.

 The good thing is that you do not need to become a coder or a technologist to defend yourself and your party against common threats.
-But you do need to be prepared to invest some effort, energy, and time in developing and implementing a strong organizational security plan.
+However, you do need to be prepared to invest effort, energy, and time in developing and implementing a strong organizational security plan.

 If you have never thought about cybersecurity in your party, have not had time to focus on it, or know some basics about the topic but think your party could enhance its cybersecurity, this Handbook is for you.
 Regardless of where you are coming from, this Handbook aims to give your party the essential information it needs to put a strong security plan in place.
 A plan that goes beyond simply putting words on paper and enables you to put best practices into action.